samuel-toth/MQTT-Modbus-Django-project/README.md

 4. Install Postgres and start the database
 5. Install Mosquitto MQTT broker and start the service
 6. Fill in the environment variables in the `.env` file
+7. Run the migrations using `python manage.py makemigrations` and `python manage.py migrate

 ## Usage

 1. Start the MQTT client using `python mqtt_client.py` and the MQTT persistence using `python mqtt_persistence.py`
 2. Start the Modbus server using `python modbus_server.py` and the Modbus client using `python modbus_client.py`
 6. Start the Django backend using `python manage.py runserver`
+7. Access the REST APIs using the URL `http://localhost:8000/api/`